 One capacitor/inductor pair will be placed in series with the antenna or load, and the other pair will be placed as shunt elements.
 Impedance matching of one band affects the matching of the other band, so each band cannot be impedance matched sequentially.
 Placing your series and shunt elements requires some trial and error and a bit of experience.

 When you say you’re a kid at heart, I hope it doesn’t translate to your PCB designs

 If measures to control EMI are not implemented in your PCB, your antenna may cause self-jamming.
-Self-jamming occurs when a radiating oscillator induces a signal somewhere in the circuit.
+Self-jamming occurs when a radiating element (like a radiating oscillator) induces a signal somewhere in the circuit.
 This degrades the signal-to-noise ratio and can distort the signal sent from a transmitting antenna.
 This was first termed “self-quieting” in the FM radio community and, more recently, was a serious problem in RFID chips.

 Electronic components on your PCB, such as clocks, microcontrollers, and switching power supplies, can cause self-jamming in your PCB and degrade one or both of the signals sent and received by your dual-band antenna.
 Higher order harmonics in any of these components can produce unwanted emission that interferes with the antenna signal.
 Likewise, your antenna can cause self-jamming in these components and can degrade signals in the rest of your PCB.

 Depending on the arrangement of components on your PCB, shielding may be one option for preventing self-jamming.
 Be careful not to shield the antenna itself, as transmitted signals will be blocked by shielding and will never reach their destination.
 If your form factor allows it, critical components like microcontrollers and the electronics supporting your antenna can be shielded, while your antenna is left unshielded on the same board.